 Considering the Cost of BetterHelp

-Once I got to the checkout screen, I was dismayed by the price – $360 monthly.
-BetterHelp claimed my price was discounted from an original $100 weekly, but I knew the price range never goes higher than $360 monthly, so this seemed a little misleading to me.
-Either way, $360 is awfully high for me.
+Once I got to the checkout screen, I was dismayed by the price: $360 monthly.
+This was pretty high for me to pay every month, especially since I was interested in ongoing care.
 I did a bit of shopping around and considered Online-Therapy.com since they have a more affordable cash-pay rate for certain plans.
-However, I ultimately decided to go with BetterHelp, as Online-Therapy.com is geared toward CBT and I was looking to focus on a different modality.
+However, I ultimately decided to stick with BetterHelp, as Online-Therapy.com is geared toward CBT and I was looking to focus on a different modality.
 I thought leaning away from something so “establishment” as CBT could help me get some new perspectives on my apathy.

 Prior to checkout, there was a button labeled “I can’t afford therapy” that directed me to a form where I could input various details about my financial situation.
 BetterHelp uses these responses to determine whether you’re eligible for a 10% – 40% discount on monthly subscription fees.

 With my particular financial details, BetterHelp approved me for 10% off my monthly cost.
-I was met with a message stating that my discount lasts for 3 months and that I would be able to apply to extend this by another 3 months a week before my discount ends.
+I was met with a message stating that my discount lasts for three months and that I would be able to apply to extend this by another three months a week before my discount ends.
 While 10% isn’t game-changing by any means, I was surprised to get anything at all.

 After shopping around, I quickly realized that this was the best price I was going to get.
-Traditional therapy usually costs at least $100 per session 1, so my final rate of $81 per session was actually a pretty good deal.
+Traditional therapy usually costs at least $100 per session, so my final rate of $81 per session was actually a pretty good deal.1

 After I went through the intake process and provided my credit card information, BetterHelp let me know that I would be matched with a therapist based on the information and preferences I provided.
 About two hours later, I received an email stating I’d been matched with my therapist and could schedule an appointment at my convenience.

-While I felt my assigned therapist was a decent fit at first glance, and I was impressed to see she had a PhD, I was disappointed as I logged in to schedule my first appointment – she only had availability on Mondays and no other weekdays.
+While I felt my assigned therapist was a decent fit at first glance, and I was impressed to see she had a PhD, I was disappointed when I logged in to schedule my first appointment—she only had availability on Mondays and no other weekdays.
 While I’m usually able to make Monday appointments work, sometimes I’d like a little more flexibility than that.

 Nonetheless, I went ahead and scheduled an appointment.
 Unfortunately, the day I set the appointment ended up not working out, so I messaged my therapist to see if we could change it.
 She responded relatively quickly, but the appointments she could offer me were still limited.
-Ultimately, I decided to go through the process of reassigning to a different therapist.
+Ultimately, I decided to go through the process of finding a different BetterHelp therapist.

 Switching My Initial Therapist